 The Associated Press

 Nov.
-21, 2013: President Viktor Yanukovych's government announces it's abandoning an agreement to strengthen ties with the European Union and instead seeking closer cooperation with Moscow.
+21: President Viktor Yanukovych's government announces it is abandoning an agreement that would strengthen ties with the European Union and instead seeks closer cooperation with Moscow.
 Protesters take to the streets.

 Nov.
 30: Images of protesters bloodied by police truncheons spread quickly and galvanize public support for the demonstrations.